DesignThinkers 2002 Branding by Blok Design

-We caught up with Vanessa Eckstein RGD, Founder & Creative Director at Blok Design, to reflect back on their branding for DesignThinkers 2002.
+Vanessa Eckstein RGD, Founder & Creative Director at Blok Design, reflects on the branding for DesignThinkers 2002.

 What did taking on the DesignThinkers conference branding mean to you and your team at the time?

 It was an incredible experience to embark on a personal journey with Hilary to launch the very first conference - conceptually, logistically and from a design perspective.